 1. Sapporo Snow Festival: Enjoy viewing the snow sculptures

 Visit the Sapporo Snow Festival, which is the Biggest Snow Festival in Japan and is considered one of the biggest in the world.
 Dating back to 1950, the festival includes huge snow sculptures made by artists, ranging from Pikachu and Hatsune Miku to the Historical Samurai Figures and huge sculptures of Buddha.
-Even teams from the western countries like USA, Germany and Canada come and participate in this festival.
-This is perhaps the one of the best ways to spend your time in Japan in December.
+Even teams from Western countries like the USA, Germany and Canada come and participate in this festival.
+This is perhaps one of the best ways to spend your time in Japan in December.

-Must Read: 25 Unbeatably Fun Things To Do In Japan That All Travelers Must Try In 2022
+Also Read: Things To Do In Japan

 Looking To Book An International Holiday?